StakinOfficial/Random-ICX-Oracle/readme.md

 ## Introduction

 A generic oracle on ICON working to provide a new random number between 0 and 1.
-A new random number would be generated evert hour.
+A new random number would be generated every hour.

 ## Components

-- An running Score on the ICON Network which contains an function to provide a random number between 0 and 100000 every one hour. (considering a 5 decimal 0-1 system)
+- A running SCORE on the ICON Network contains a function to provide a random number between 0 and 100000 every hour (considering a 5 decimal 0-1 system).

-- An backend script which generates a random number and commit it to the onchain oracle every hour
+- A backend script which generates a random number and commits it to the on-chain oracle every hour.

 ## More Info coming soon